Meeting Roles Management

 Customizing Meeting Roles

-To manage your roles, navigate to Schedule Settings in the sidebar and select Meeting Roles.
+To manage your roles, navigate to Schedule Settings > Meeting Roles.

 1. Managing the Role List